 - In the bowl of the stand mixer, blend all of the ingredients for the crumb topping.
 Using your hands, sprinkle the topping on top of the cake batter breaking it up into pea sized clumps.

 - Bake for approximately 35 minutes or until a toothpick inserted into the center of the cake comes out clean.
-Cool for 15 minutes in the pan and then carefully remove the sides of the springform pan.
-Set onto your serving dish.
+Cool for 15 minutes in the pan and then carefully remove the sides of the spring-form pan.
+Set onto a wire rack to cool completely.

 - In a small bowl, stir icing sugar and milk together to create the icing.
 Add more milk if needed to get the desired consistency.
 Drizzle over the cake.

 Note: Metric ingredient measurements are provided as a courtesy using a third-party calculator and are rounded to the nearest unit.
 The recipes provided on this site have not been tested with metric measurements and their accuracy cannot be verified.

 The nutritional information provided is based on third-party calculations and is an estimate only.
 Accurate nutritional facts will vary based on the particular brands used, portion sizes, measurement accuracy and more.